shader-slang/spec/01-introduction.md

 > **Incomplete**: Need to turn that into a link.

-In cases where a language construct is documented in *both* this language reference and the Standard Library Reference, the construct has all the capabilities and restrictions defined in either reference.
+In cases where a language construct is described in *both* this specification and the Standard Library Reference, the construct has all the capabilities and restrictions defined in either source.
-In cases where the two references disagree, there is a correctness issue in one or the other.
+In cases where the two sources disagree, there is a correctness issue in one or the other.

 Normative References
 --------------------

-> **Incomplete**: This section should list any external documents/specifications/etc. that are necessary in order to correctly interpret the information in this reference.
+> **Incomplete**: This section should list any external documents/specifications/etc. that are necessary in order to correctly interpret the information in this specification.